sdfarshid/backendcodechallenge/README.md

 * Find the [nodejs/node](https://github.com/nodejs/node) repository

-* Find the 25 most recent commits
+* Find the 1000 most recent commits

-* Create a model and store the 25 most recent commits in the database.
+* Create a model and store the 1000 most recent commits in the database.
 Make sure to avoid any duplicates.

-* Create a basic template and utilize a CSS framework (Bootstrap, Pure, etc.)
+* Create a basic template and utilize plain HTML/CSS or Bootstrap

 * Create a route and view which displays the recent commits by author from the database.

 * If the commit hash ends in a number, color that row light blue (#E6F1F6).

-* Keep your solution flexible enought to be able to later on provide support for the bitbucket-api/gitlab-api etc.
+* Keep your solution flexible enought to be able to later on provide support for the bitbucket-api/gitlab-api etc...

 ### Once Complete